Skip to main content

 3.3 Write to Your MP Tool

 When you use the Write to Your MP tool, we process your name, email address, postcode (to identify your MP via the TheyWorkForYou API), and the content of the letter you write.
 Your postcode is sent to the TheyWorkForYou API solely to look up your MP’s details.
-The letter is sent from your email address via our email provider (Mailgun).
+The letter is sent from your email address via our email service provider.

 3.4 Rescue Operation Signup